SRIHARSHA02042001/Vehicle-Simulation/README.md

         `npm install`
    - To start the application in development mode run- `npm start`
-  Check package.json for available scripts

   # Json-server:
    #### Navigate to server directory and enter below commands
     - To install all the packages for json-server- `npm install`
     - To start the json-server run-
             `npm start`
  The json-server runs on port 3001